 As part of Spread the Word’s mission to celebrate London’s literary talent, we’ve launched a new feature showcasing some of the capital’s best bookshops.
+We kick off with Gay’s The Word, who gave us so many fantastic recommendations for our online #LGBTHeroes feature, created to celebrate LGBT History Month in February 2017.

 Located in Bloomsbury, Gay’s The Word was founded on 17 January 1979 by members of Gay Icebreakers, who were inspired by the growth of lesbian and gay bookstores in the USA.
 Since then it has accumulated a treasure trove of LGBT+ literature from across the world.